leamas/ddupdate/CONTRIBUTE.md

   - The plugin API is defined in the ```ddplugin.py``` file.
 API docs can be generated using *python3 -m pydoc lib/ddupdate/ddplugin.py* or so.

-  - Coding style: Use *make pylint*, *make pep8* and *make pydocstyle*;
+  - Coding style: Use *make pylint*, *make pycodestyle* and *make pydocstyle*.
-    The relevant tools python3-pylint, python3-pep8 and pydocstyle needs to be in place.
+    The relevant tools python3-pylint, pycodestyle and pydocstyle needs to be in place.

   - Each plugin must live in a file with a unique name.
 It must contain a